0xln/Type-on-Strap/_posts/2020-08-29-try-hack-me-crack-the-hash-pt-2.md

 e5d8870e5bdd26602cab8dbe07a942c8669e56d6:tryhackme:481616481616
 ```

-And bingo, the final hash is cracked and level 2 is complete.
+And bingo, the final hash is cracked and Level 2 is complete.